KenBonny/tomb-of-annihilation/general.md

 # Merchant princes
 Ifan Talro'a: deals in beasts and beast training
-Kwayothé: deals in fruit, wine, ale, tej, oil, perfume, and insect repellent | lives in GoldenThrone
+-Kwayothé: deals in fruit, wine, ale, tej, oil, perfume, and insect repellent | lives in GoldenThrone sociopath liquifies people to make oils and perfumes maried to Jobal
+- Jobal: prince of sellswords and guides sociopath dangerous guy, do not cross
+-Waganda Otamu: big boss, helps the Harpers, harbors Lady Sylvane
+- Alistar Bol: is a big, sweaty guy with sweat stains he complains a lot and wants something exciting to happen hates his advice to be ignored

 Lord’s Alliance
 Zhentarim: Pock-Marked Po
-Emerald Enclave.
-Screaming Wind
+Emerald Enclave: Screaming Wind
-Order of the Gauntlet.
-Alastar Bol
+Order of the Gauntlet: Alastar Bol
 Harpers: Soggy Wren

 3 ways to win an audience with the merchant princes